xrpronin17/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/key-generation-methods/wallet_propose.md

 # wallet_propose
 [[Source]](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/WalletPropose.cpp "Source")

-Use the `wallet_propose` method to generate a key pair and XRP Ledger address.
+Use the <span class="code-snippet">wallet_propose</span> method to generate a key pair and XRP Ledger address.
 This command only generates key and address values, and does not affect the XRP Ledger itself in any way.
 To become a funded address stored in the ledger, the address must [receive a Payment transaction](accounts.html#creating-accounts) that provides enough XRP to meet the [reserve requirement](reserves.html).

-*The `wallet_propose` method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users!* (This command is restricted to protect against people sniffing network traffic for account secrets, since admin commands are not usually transmitted over the outside network.)
+*The <span class="code-snippet">wallet_propose</span> method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users!* (This command is restricted to protect against people sniffing network traffic for account secrets, since admin commands are not usually transmitted over the outside network.)

 [Updated in: rippled 0.31.0][]